Robert1138/CarInfo/README.md

 Website url: https://webapplication320181208101119.azurewebsites.net/

 <h3>Requirements</h3>
-Below is a summary of the requirements met and their status Please note that while the project is fully functional using localhost, http requests are currently not working on website.
+Below is a summary of the requirements met and their status.
+Please note that while the project is fully functional using localhost, http requests are currently not working on website.

 <h3>MVC</h3>